Colleges by Location

 Deadlines

-The deadline for submitting applications to Merrimack College is August 1.
-If you are applying for a transfer, note that the application deadline is September 1.
+The deadline for submitting applications to this school is August 1.
+If you are applying for a transfer, the application deadline is September 1.

 Retention Rate

-The freshman retention rate for Merrimack College was 84% in 2024, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for Merrimack College was 79% in 2024, demonstrating the exceptional quality of the educational experience at this institution.

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year completion rate at this institution is 74%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+The six-year graduation rate at this institution stands at 70%, which is considered an above-average graduation rate.

 Student Body